Introduction

 Cost-Benefit Calculation

-- For this the result: Reliable, scalable AI solutions
+- Result: Reliable, scalable AI solutions

-- Alternative: 87% probability of failure
+- Alternative: High probability of failure — especially in the manufacturing context

 Investing in data integration is insurance against AI failures.